Vish G

 SERVINGS

 Icy texture usually comes from too much free water or slow freezing; graininess can come from fat that hasn’t been emulsified or from sugar/lactose not dissolving.
-Use less free water (prefer powders, reductions, or molasses rather than straight fruit juice), chill the base thoroughly before churning, freeze quickly after churning, and consider a stabiliser (a little corn syrup, glucose, or a small amount of cream cheese ripple) to keep crystals small.
-For no-churn versions, whipped cream plus sweetened condensed milk reduces ice crystals and gives a creamy mouthfeel.
+Use less free water (prefer powders, reductions or molasses rather than straight fruit juice), chill the base thoroughly before churning, freeze quickly after churning and consider a stabiliser (a little corn syrup, glucose or a small amount of cream cheese ripple) to keep crystals small.
+For no-churn versions whipped cream plus sweetened condensed milk reduces ice crystals and gives a nice creamy mouthfeel.
+We love using this as an alternative to sugar whenever we've run out or want to give our dessert a bit more depth of flavour.

 Nutrition Facts